1 IN 2

 • a swollen or bloated abdomen

-• changes in appetite (e.g. not feeling like eating, feeling full quickly)
+• appetite changes (e.g. not feeling like eating, feeling full quickly)

 • changes in toilet habits (e.g. constipation, diarrhoea, passing urine more often, increased wind)